-Use the scientific method, analyze and interpret date using appropriate mathematical and statistical tools
+- Carry out the scientific method by collecting, analyzing and interpreting data using appropriate mathematical and statistical tools.

-- Communicate scientific ideas and principles clearly and effectively
+- Communicate scientific knowledge and principles clearly and effectively.

-- Apply fundamental mathematical, physical, and chemical concepts and techniques to scientific and societal issues
+- Apply fundamental scientific concepts and techniques to evaluate and formulate solutions to issues requiring adaptation and/or change.

 - Two semesters of Chemistry (100 or 200 level) with Laboratory